-The goal of the offsets is to collect the appropriate number of samples to satisfy the requirement for "confirmation sampling" described in DER-10 technical guidance.
-Since the entire Site will receive a minimum of 2 feet of clean cover, NYSDOH has indicated that all existing materials which remain in place will be defined as subsurface materials whether they consist of soil or other materials (brick, concrete, etc.) and therefore must meet the subsurface exceedance criteria.
+The goal of the offsets is to collect the appropriate number of samples to satisfy the requirement for "confirmation/documentation sampling" described in DER-10 technical guidance.
+Since the entire Site will receive a minimum of 2 feet of clean cover, all existing materials which remain in place will be defined as subsurface materials whether they consist of soil or other materials (brick, concrete, etc.) and therefore must meet the subsurface exceedance criteria.